azzamsa/dotfiles/WHY.md

 I never had issues like that in my ~6 years with Debian.
 I guess I’m okay with that ugly LUKS password prompt in Debian 🤷🏼.

+## Debian (4 Days) -> Endeavour OS

+I feel like desktop users are not a first-class citizen in Debian 🥲.
+I’ve been using GNU/Linux for 12 years, and I wanted to try an Arch-based distro at least once.

 [fedora-2022-start]: https://github.com/azzamsa/dotfiles/commit/4c5ccdc51e63a552c73113753687e6d9aa5e70fd
 [fedora-2023-start]: https://github.com/azzamsa/dotfiles/commit/f09550c399e67f223fa41c4517b15b1772e56847